fmichonneau/francoismichonneau.net/_posts/2022-10-13-import-big-csv.md

 families:
 - one that I will refer to as the **Single file API**[^1];
 - the other is the **Dataset API**.

+The Single file API contains functions for each supported file format (CSV, JSON, Parquet, Feather/Arrow, ORC).
+They work on one file at a time, and they load the data in memory.
+So depending on the size of your file and the amount of memory you have available on your system, it might not be possible to load the dataset this way.
+If you _can_ load the dataset in memory queries will run faster because the data will be readily accessible to the query engine.

 The Dataset API is very flexible.
 It can read multiple file formats, you can point to a folder with multiple files and create a dataset